aws/sagemaker-python-sdk/doc/frameworks/tensorflow/upgrade_from_legacy.rst

 Upgrade from Legacy TensorFlow Support
 ######################################

-With version 2.0 or later of the SageMaker Python SDK, support for legacy SageMaker TensorFlow images has been deprecated.
+With version 2.0 and later of the SageMaker Python SDK, support for legacy SageMaker TensorFlow images has been deprecated.
 This guide explains how to upgrade your SageMaker Python SDK usage.

 For more information about using TensorFlow with the SageMaker Python SDK, see `Use TensorFlow with the SageMaker Python SDK <using_tf.html>`_.